The Slotted Spoons

 • Add the rest of the ingredients to the food processor.
 Blend until well combined, stopping and scraping down the sides as needed.

 • Taste the pesto, add salt and lemon juice as needed.
-You can also add in more olive if needed, but I will add more olive oil to the container that I'm storing it into or add olive oil when cooking with the pesto.
+You can also add in more olive oil if needed.

 • To defrost for use, place in the fridge to defrost overnight.